ECHOlab-DTU/Project-template/README.md

 **Resources**

 - For creating Header images: https://www.canva.com/design/DAGiFLr-UVA/noVd_VitoC5EiZEz8TRrUw/edit
-- For creating a PDF version of the project and upload it to the README.md: https://www.canva.com/design/DAGiE7cdJk0/MKpu563zHkc2bITMBoH0tA/edit
 - For styiling content: you can check this Markdown guide for tips: https://www.markdownguide.org/basic-syntax/